jhanke00/nextjs-product-site/docs/frontend/product-search.md

 The price is added to the bottom with a new button component for better user engagement.

-## Product Search API

-A new API is created to handle user search query requests.
-Instead of loading the mock data on every request to the frontend, I have created an API to serve only what is requested.

-The API sends only 15 results to not overload the network payload.
-Pagination feature is introduced to navigate easily for the requested data.

 ## Future Enhancements

 More functionalities can be implemented on the backend as well as on the frontend to optimize the solution even more which was not possible due to time constraint.